Quinlan Terry

 John Quinlan Terry CBE (born 24 July 1937) is a British architect.
 He was educated at Bryanston School and the Architectural Association School of Architecture.
 He was a pupil of architect Raymond Erith, with whom he formed the partnership Erith & Terry.

 Quinlan Terry is a well-known representative of New Classical architecture and the favourite architect of King Charles III.
 He has a keen interest in how traditional architecture contributes to the debate on sustainability and has lectured frequently on the subject.

-Quinlan Terry continues to practise full time with partners Roger Barrell and Eric Cartwright under the name Quinlan Terry Architects LLP.
+Quinlan Terry continues to practise full time with partner Roger Barrell under the name Quinlan Terry Architects LLP.

+Early life and education

+Terry was educated at Bryanston School and the Architectural Association School of Architecture.

 Work

 In the United Kingdom

 Terry works principally in classical Palladian architectural styles.
 The firm, Quinlan Terry Architects LLP, continues the architectural style of the practice started by Raymond Erith in 1928, and specialises in high quality traditional building, mostly in classical idioms.
 The practice is based in Dedham, Essex, and employs a staff of twelve.
 A book about the firm's work, written by David Watkin, entitled Radical Classicism: The Architecture of Quinlan Terry (New York: Rizzoli International Publications), was published in 2006.

-The first work by Raymond Erith in which Quinlan Terry had a major role was the new house, Kings Waldenbury, Hertfordshire, completed for the Pilkington family in 1971, when new building in a classical manner was deeply unfashionable.
+The first work by Raymond Erith in which Quinlan Terry had a major role was the new house, Kings Waldenbury, Hertfordshire, completed for the Pilkington family in 1971, when new building in a classical manner was deeply unfashionable with the architectural establishment (though it was more popular with the general public).
 During the three-year construction period of the house, Terry kept a diary, published later, in which he bemoaned the modern world and stoically defended his conservative, reformed, evangelical faith.

 His design for the 1992 Maitland Robinson Library at Downing College, Cambridge, won the Building of the Year Award in 1994.
 One of his best known works is Brentwood Cathedral in Essex.
-This is radical extension of a nineteenth century Roman Catholic Gothic revival church is in the English Baroque manner owing much to James Gibbs and Thomas Archer and makes little or no attempt to be in keeping with the older building.
+This is a radical extension of a 19th-century Roman Catholic Gothic Revival church is in the English Baroque manner owing much to James Gibbs and Thomas Archer and makes little or no attempt to be in keeping with the older building.
 Terry's new work has a portico based on the south portico of St Paul's Cathedral designed by Sir Christopher Wren.
 Unusually, all five classical orders of architecture were used and Terry has said in lectures that he views classical architecture as an expression of the divine order.